-This is an annual training session for metrologists from Northeastern Measurement Assurance Program (NEMAP).
-NIST Handbook 143, Section 5.2, Table 2 notes that annual attendance at the RMAP training session is required for ongoing laboratory Recognition for State Weights and Measures laboratories.
-Handbook 143, Program Handbook details the criteria used for OWM Laboratory Recognition.
-In addition, participation in ongoing RMAP proficiency tests (PTs) through OWM requires completion of training requirements to the designated level and attendance at the annual RMAP training sessions for all participants.
+NIST Handbook 143, Program Handbook (2019) details the criteria used for OWM Laboratory Recognition.
+NIST Handbook 143, Section 4 and Table 2 notes that annual attendance at the RMAP training session is required for ongoing laboratory Recognition.
+Participation in OWM proficiency tests (PTs) requires completion of training requirements to the applicable levels for each procedure and requires attendance at the annual RMAP training sessions.

 **Regional Measurement Assurance Program "MEMBERS" (State and Industry RMAP member laboratories).